'That's just phenomenal'– Former Pakistan pacer believes Virat Kohli will break THIS record in ODIs

-The former Pakistan pacer compared Virat Kohli to the likes of Sachin Tendulkar, Sanath Jayasuriya and Jacques Kallis.
+Kohli has amassed 8,063 runs from 159 innings while chasing in ODIs.

-Senior batter Virat Kohli rose up to the occasion during India’s Champions Trophy 2025 semi-final win over Australia on Tuesday, just like he always does.
-He scored 84 runs off 20 balls, helping India chase down 265 against Australia.
+Senior batter Virat Kohli rose to the occasion during India’s Champions Trophy 2025 semi-final win over Australia on Tuesday.
+He scored 84 runs off 98 balls, helping India chase down the target of 265.

-During his knock, Kohli became only the second batter after Sachin Tendulkar to score 8000 runs or more while chasing in ODIs.
+During his knock, Kohli became only the second batter after Sachin Tendulkar to score 8,000 runs or more while chasing in ODIs.
 Former Pakistan cricketer Wasim Akram was all praise for the Delhi cricketer and even predicted that he could break Tendulkar’s record.
-Tendulkar has scored 8720 runs from 232 innings while chasing, while Kohli has amassed 8063 runs from 159 runs in terms of the same.
+Tendulkar has scored 8,720 runs from 232 innings while chasing, while Kohli has amassed 8,063 runs from 159 innings in terms of the same.

 “Look at these all names with the highest run chasers.
 Sachin, Rohit, Jayasuriya and Kallis.
 There are the greats of the game and Kohli is definitely going to pass Sachin Tendulkar the way it looks like.
 Kohli’s average is only second to MS Dhoni.
 Dhoni got close to 100 and Kohli’s average is close to 90.
 That’s just phenomenal,” Akram said on The Pavilion Sow on Ten Sports.